fayeinmay/anduril-web-docker/README.md

 1. nano ~/.bash_profile
 2. Add: export THE_VARIABLE=THE_VALUE at the end of the file for each variable listed, separated by a new line.
+3. source ~/.bash_profile

 ## How to install docker on ubuntu

 See https://docs.docker.com/engine/install/ubuntu/

+## How to allow your user account to access docker

+1. usermod -A -G docker youruser
+2. Close and reopen your ssh session or if you are not using a server, log off and log in again

 ## How to install java on ubuntu